objectionary/lints/src/main/resources/org/eolang/motives/names/anonymous-formation.md

 # Anonymous formation

-Anonymous formation shouldn't access object, undefined inside the formation.
+Anonymous formations should not access objects that are undefined within the formation.

 Incorrect: